johnmavro/Machine-Learning-Optimization/README.md

 | Adam  |   20    | 98 % | 115 s |
 | Block Coordinate Descent | 38 | 96.15% | 52s |

-FASHION-MNIST without linearization of the loss:
+-FASHION-MNIST without linearization of the loss:
 1 hidden layer with 1500 neurons each.
 (alpha =2, gamma = 1.8)